kikitech2/Prog6221POE-Part-1/README.md

 - ##Memory and Recall##: The memory feature allows the chatbot to remeber users information that can be used later in the conversation as it is designed to store certain information provided by the user.
 - ##Sentiment Detecion##: Chatbot is designed to create empathetic interactions between the user when they express emotions like "scared", "safe", "devasted", etc. To enable words of encouragement as well as advising them to stay calm under pressure about a certain topic.
 - ##Error Handling##: The chatbot is designed function smoothly when it encounters unexpected inputs and finds it hard to read keywords.Therefore the program has default responses and keywords for those instances to avoid the program from crashing.

+  ## Setup & Usage Instructions
+1. Open the 'Prog Poe Part 1.sln' file in the Visual Studio.
+2. Press ##F5## or click ##Start## to run the application.
+3. Click the green start button and the user is welcomed by an audio track that is played immmediately.
+4. The terminal screen should display a perfectly aligned GUARDIANS ASCII banner.
+Below the the header it will display the subtitle of the greeting that matches the recording.
+Exactly- Bot: Hello!
+I am your Cybersecurity Awareness Assistant, What is your name?
+And underneath it will show the system memory register that proves the first phase that has been excuted successfully.
+5. The user can test cybersecurity topics like phishing and the bot should display a warning message or if the user chooses ransomeware the bot gives a critical alert and if the user chooses the 2FA/MFA the bot gives educational advice.
+6. They system has the sentiment analyser that gets shown underneath the bots responses.
+7. Finally once the user chooses to clear it will remove all conversation hisory and if the user wishes to exit , the program ends.
+8. Each Part has been pushed to GitHub with the link submitted on Arc.
+9. Continuous Integration (CI) implemented through GitHub Actions and Workflow i have provided a screenshot.
+10. I produced a video presentation of my code for Part 2 demonstrating a full explanation of my code running and provided an unlisted Youtube video with my personalized voice.

 ## Youtube link
 YOUTUBE LINK : https://youtu.be/gvz8vB6jWzQ